lykioanna/Selenium-GoogleDirections/README.md

 Google Directions

 Script:
-Gets Directions Automatically for the Intrasoft building.
+Gets Directions for the Intrasoft building.